-Treating cancer and doing organ transplants would be particularly effected because because the surgery relies on suppressing the immune system and willingly making ourselves vulnerable to infection, and any such infection must be treated.
+Treating cancer and doing organ transplants would be particularly effected by the inefficacy of antibiotics because because the surgery relies on suppressing the immune system and willingly making ourselves vulnerable to infection, and any such infection must be treated.

-While oil of oregano is known for aiding with colds, acne, bloating, headaches, intestinal parasites, allergies, earaches, and fatigue, according to Medical News Today, “further high-quality study results are necessary to confirm these claims.”
+While oil of oregano is traditionally respected and used for helping with colds, acne, bloating, headaches, intestinal parasites, allergies, earaches, and fatigue, according to Medical News Today, “further high-quality study results are necessary to confirm these claims.”

 While inhalation, or aromatherapy, is the most common method of using essential oils (Vicks VapoRub being a well-known example), they are also used topically and internally.

-The centuries-long lasting power of essential oils as a remedy is due to their antimicrobial, antibacterial, and antifungal properties.
+Essential oils have been recognized for centuries as a remedy for various maladies due to their antimicrobial, antibacterial, and antifungal properties.
 However, to date, “there is little published research on many of them,” according to the University of Minnesota.

 “Research studies on essential oils” that do exist, the University of Minnesota website explains, “show positive effects for a variety of health concerns including infections, pain, anxiety, depression, tumors, premenstrual syndrome, nausea, and many others.”

 Clearly, both these universities are researching essential oils can replace antibiotics.

 Most studies so far have been conducted by the food, flavoring, cosmetics and tobacco industries — essential oils are commonly found in personal care products and food stuffs (for preservation).
 The oils of rosemary, mint, cinnamon, peppermint, clove, lemongrass and others are also used in natural pest control formulations.